MicrosoftDocs/memdocs/memdocs/intune/fundamentals/cloud-configuration-setup-guide.md

 Configure essential resources that users might need, which depends on your organization's processes.
 Essential resources can include certificates, printers, VPN connections, and Wi-Fi profiles.

-In Intune, assign these resources to the group you created in [Step 1 - Create a Microsoft Entra group](#step-1---create-a-microsoft-entra-group).
+In Intune, assign these resources to the group you created in [Step 1 - Create a Microsoft Entra group](#step-1---create-a-microsoft-entra-group) (in this article).

 ### ✔️ Configure a tenant domain name